 # Automatic Rebalance

-Auto-Rebalance does this by monitoring all out of range positions in a loop.
+Auto-Rebalance does this by monitoring all out-of-range positions in a loop.
 When one is found, we retrieve quotes for swaps from all supported aggregators, then simulate the transaction using the best one.
-If it results in less dust (leftover tokens) and price impact than the user has specified, the rebalance takes place, otherwise the attempt is repeated in the next loop.
+If it results in less dust (leftover tokens), slippage and price impact than the user has specified, the rebalance takes place, otherwise the attempt is repeated in the next loop.

 Auto-Rebalance does not take place if the protocol fees would be less than the gas cost.
 Depending on the chain this could mean the position needs to be larger than $1,000 (L2s) or $10,000 (Ethereum).

-The new position will use the same width as the previous one, but centered under the new price.
-For example a -1% +2% width position (-100 ticks, +200 ticks from active tick space), will remain -1% +2% after rebalancing.
+The new position will use the same width as the previous one, and it will maintain its ratio of tick spaces below to tick spaces above.
+For example a -1% +3% width position (-100 ticks, +300 ticks from active tick space), will remain -1% +3% after rebalancing.

 Auto-Rebalance will automatically be activated for the new position as well, using the same settings as the last position.